 This degree balances a strong grounding in the two component subjects with the opportunity to explore the ways in which historical and political understanding work together to illuminate the modern world.

 Students will develop skills in analysing the operation of power across institutions and societies around the world, and explore how different forms of evidence can be used to understand the past and the present.
 They will be able to choose from a wide range of topics in British, European, US and World history, the history of political thought, international relations, and comparative politics.

 Cambridge is uniquely placed to teach History and Politics and International Relations together.
 Both Faculties are widely regarded as world-leading and are consistently top-ranked in research and teaching assessments.
 The History Faculty (http://www.hist.cam.ac.uk/) is one of the largest in the United Kingdom and has internationally recognised experts in all relevant fields of study.
 The Department of Politics and International Studies (POLIS) (http://www.polis.cam.ac.uk) is a rapidly growing department with particular research strengths in political thought, comparative politics, and international relations, and close links with the other social sciences.
 Further information about the Tripos can be found here.

-History and Politics at Fitzwilliam
+The benefits of History & Politics at Fitzwilliam College

 Applicants will be asked to submit one piece of written work in History, or a cognate subject, as part of their application.